PDmatrix/v2.dmatrix.dev/src/content/blog/advent-of-code-year-2015-day-11.md

 }
 ```

-Finally, all I needed to do is to call the `Increment` method until the password became valid.
+Finally, all we needed to do is to call the `Increment` method until the password became valid.

 ```csharp
 public string Part1(IEnumerable<string> lines)